-The Victoria Rock Choir is a brand new project by Nick La Riviere, one of Victoria’s busiest multi-instrumentalists.
+The Victoria Rock Choir is a new choir created by Nick La Riviere, one of Victoria’s busiest multi-instrumentalists.

 This choir features accompaniment (and rockin’ solos) by piano, bass, guitar, and drums.
-Performing music by bands like Van Halen, Journey, Neil Young, and other fun classic rockers, with arrangements by Nick La Riviere.
+Performing music by bands like AC/DC, Talking Heads, Guns N’ Roses, and other fun classic rockers, with arrangements by Nick La Riviere.
 This is a choir where you can really belt it out!

 This is a non-auditioned choir, and we believe that everyone has what it takes to rock with us!
 Not a musician or a notation reader?
 No problem, we’ve got you covered.
 Choir members can use the free online music editor Compose by SmartMusic to play back their parts (see the video below to see how it works).
 It’s fun, easy, and will also help people learn to read the music.

 The choir rehearses Thursdays at the Church of Our Lord at 626 Blanshard St from 6:30 to 8:30.
-Rehearsals for our current season started June 22.
-We’ll wrap up the season of rehearsals with a performance November 30, fundraising for charity – The Cridge Centre.
+We’re currently planning our second season, which will begin January 4, 2024 and wrap with a concert on June 13.
+The concert will be entry by donation, with proceeds going to charity – The Cridge Centre.
 See below to find out more about what they do.

 Choir director and arranger Nick La Riviere is a professional freelance musician.
 He tours across Canada, the USA, Mexico, and Europe with various bands including the Juno winning band, The Paperboys.
 His main instrument is trombone, but he also loves to sing, play bass, piano, conch shells (yes, for real), and is always working on figuring something out on a new instrument.
 On the video demo below you hear him playing bass, guitar, piano, and singing.
 He loves playing all styles of music and has performed with iconic rock band 54-40, as well as composed horn charts for their show.